Z80 Explorer

 Z80 Explorer (click to enlarge)

 In this blog, I will give an overview of Z80 Explorer‘s capabilities and show some valuable features that might be easy to miss even after reading the documentation.
-This blog may change periodically along with the tool itself, as I am actively developing it at the moment (Summer 2020).
+This blog and the tool may change periodically as I update and use it.

 The tool’s user guide is a separate online document: Z80 Explorer Guide.
 It is concise; if something is unclear, please email me, and I will explain it better.

 The tool uses the Z80 dataset (layer images and netlist).
 It should be able to accommodate other NMOS chips with minimal changes.
 However, at this time, I haven’t done any other ports yet, as I was solely focused on Z80.
-The chip’s data (resources) are kept separate from the application and can be independently downloaded and updated from a shared Github repo.
+The chip’s data (resources) are kept in the resource folder.
 In particular, as the functions of various nets are better understood and the nets and buses get named, the list of the net names, tips, and annotations can grow and be shared.

 Z80 Explorer is capable of running native Z80 code at the netlist level.
 That means as the instruction opcodes are fed to its pins, the binary 1s and 0s propagate through its internal nets of transistor gates and perform the function identical to what the silicon gates would do on a real chip.